Broxburn Shamrock F.C.: Post-professionalism decline

 The Scottish FA permitted professional football from the start of the 1893–94 season, which was a blow to the Broxburn sides; the town was barely large enough to support one professional club, let alone two.
 The Shamrock did not need to enter the qualifying rounds in the 1893–94 Scottish Cup, and went 3–1 up in the first round proper tie at home to Arbroath F.C., but conceded seven goals without reply in the second half; reserve goalkeeper Keast fumbled the ball over the line to make the score 3–2, the Shamrock then "played the man rather than the ball", and with the score 3–3 Keast was sent off "for rough play".

 The club had more success on the local level.
-The new East of Scotland League also did not complete a full season, Shamrock holding an 8 point lead with half of the fixtures completed, but the club did win the Linlithgowshire Senior Cup for the only time, beating Linlithgow Athletic F.C.
+The new East of Scotland League also did not complete a full season, Shamrock holding an 8 point lead with half of the fixtures completed, but the club did win the Linlithgowshire Cup for the only time, beating Linlithgow Athletic F.C.
 4–0 at Bathgate in the final.

 The Arbroath match was the club's final tie in the Scottish Cup proper, with any promising players being taken by richer sides.
 Before the start of the 1894–95 season, the Shamrock took over the Broxburn club, on the basis the village was too small to compete with split loyalties.
 In the wake of this, the club did gain its biggest competitive win in the first qualifying round in 1894–95, beating Loch Rangers of Kingseat 11–0.
 However the club lost 3–1 at Camelon F.C. in the second round, despite taking the lead.
 The club did not enter the Cup in 1895–96, and lost in the qualifying rounds in 1896–97.

 The decline in local football was shown by the Linlithgowshire Cup having reduced to 5 clubs for 1896–97, Shamrock losing in the final to the Armadale Volunteers side in a replay, but the club did not enter the competition or the King Cup for East of Scotland sides again, and lost in the first round of the East of Scotland Shield in 1897–98 (again to Armadale Volunteers).
 The club did enter the Scottish Cup in 1897–98 and 1898–99, but scratched both times, the second time taken as evidence that senior football in Broxburn was "completely dead".